OpenHFT/Chronicle-Map/README.md

 ##### Don't forget to se the EntrySize

-If you put() and entry that is much larger than the max entry size set via entrySize(), the code will error, see below the example, to set the entry size to 10, you should pick a number that is the size in bytes of your entries :
+If you put() and entry that is much larger than the max entry size set via entrySize(), the code will error.
+To see how to set the entry size the example below sets the entry size to 10, you should pick a size that is the size in bytes of your entries :

 ```java
 ChronicleMap<Integer, String> map =